 Whenever it has been determined that a door or a locking device for a door has been damaged from misuse or vandalism a fine will be charged.

 Fines will be charged whenever damage or vandalism occurs to a wall, ceiling or other basic building structure.
-Damage includes holes, scrapes, dents and other physical damage.
+The structure of the fines are defined as follows:

 Painting any part of a room or building $250